populse/soma-workflow/README.txt

   .. _Soma-workflow: http://www.brainvisa.info/soma-workflow

+  Four main steps should be finished before using soma-workflow, Installation (Client Side), Configuration File (Client Side), Installation (Sever Side), and Configuration File (Server Side)

 Installation (Client Side)
 ------------

-  Qt version 4.6.2 or more, PyQt version 4.7.2 or more or PySide version 1.1.1 or more are required if you want to use the graphical interface.
+  Qt version 4.6.2 or more, PyQt version 4.7.2 or more or more are required if you want to use the graphical interface.

   To provide you quickly with a functional application, your own multiple core machine can be used directly and without any configuration to distribute computation, no matter the installation mode chosen.

+  A small problem with version.py

   **(Recommended) Only configurate your environment variables without installation**